LiveHelperChat/fbmessenger/README.md

 # How it works
 Once visitor writes a message in facebook page.
 You will receive a chat with visitor.

+# How to debug
+in <code>extension/fbmessenger/settings/settings.ini.php</code> change setting to <code>'enable_debug' => true</code> if you have verified site.
+Check cache/default.log for more detailed error.

 # Todo
  * Add support for images, not just plain messages.
  * Add support for automated hosting environment.